Don't be that girl!

-Everyone has that one girlfriend or at least know of the girl that spoon feeds her relationship to the masses.
-She’s overzealous about posting and broadcasting news of every guy she dates on social sites.
-Pictures galore, showered with cutesy daily posts on how much fun they’re having.
-The satisfaction of having people chime in sending congrats messages is the confirmation needed for “That Girl.”
-The relationship status is euphoria and constant high for these types of Girls.
-I emphasize on “Girl” because they behave like adolescent school girls crushing on a guy.
+Everyone has that one girlfriend or at least knows of a girl that spoon-feeds her relationship to the masses.
+She’s overzealous about posting and broadcasting news of every guy she dates on social media.
+Pictures galore, showered with cutesy daily posts on how much fun they're having.
+The satisfaction of having people chiming in sending congrats messages is the confirmation needed for "That Girl.”
+The relationship status is euphoria and constant high for these types of “Girls”.
+I emphasize"Girl" because they behave like adolescent school girls crushing on a guy.

-The budding of a new relationship or the possibilities of an endless love will cause some females to become over anxious.
-The news of their relationships constantly shared with friends or anyone that asks, “How is everything going.”
-They can’t wait to spill the beans about their soulmate.
-The only thing is that this quote on quote soulmate happens to be about the tenth potential soulmate most friends meet in a five-year span.
-We can say these girls are hopeless romantics that keep putting themselves out there.
-Or, I would rather say that they are “That Girl” that puts all their energy and time into relationships with men for constant admiration from friends/family.
-Instead of working on personal enhancements, Growth coupled with Maturity- “That Girl” becomes obsessed in “Finding The One.”
+The budding of a new relationship or the possibilities of an endless love will cause some women to become overanxious.
+They regularly share the news of their relationship with friends or anyone that asks, "how is everything going?"
+They can't wait to spill the beans about their “soulmate.”
+The only thing is that this quote unquote soulmate happens to be about the tenth potential soulmate most friends meet in five years.
+We can say these girls are hopeless romantics who keep putting themselves out there.
+Or, I would rather say that they are "That Girl" who places all of their energy and time into relationships with men for constant admiration from friends/family.
+Instead of working on personal growth — developing and maturing — “That Girl” becomes obsessed in “finding The One.”

-Bianca from “Doing too Much” chapter is a lovely person but falls under “That Girl.”
-She would love to announce to social media about her relationship of five-plus year.
-He would not allow her to post their personal status.
-She once had the idea of proposing to him.
-I’m all for girl power, but some things should be kept traditional.
-She decided if the boyfriend did not propose by the end of the year…she would propose to him.
+Bianca from "Doing Too Much" post is a lovely person but falls under the "That Girl" category.
+She loved announcing her five-year relationship on social media, even though he would not allow her to post about their personal status.
+She once even had the idea of proposing to him.
+I'm all for girl power, but some things should be kept traditional.
+She decided if the boyfriend did not propose by the end of the year, then she would propose to him.
 Bianca even purchased the ring to propose.
-I know…nails on the chalkboard.
-Her friends pleaded with her to rethink this idea.
-In the end, Bianca did not propose which was good.
-However, by doing too much as discussed in earlier part of the book, she fell under the spell of being “That Girl.”
+I know… nails on the chalkboard.
+Her friends pleaded with her to rethink this idea and in the end, Bianca did not propose, which was good.
+However, by doing too much, as discussed in earlier post, she fell under the spell of being "That Girl."
 In the end, he broke up with her to relocate to another state and is now engaged.